exyi/pg2parquet/README.md

           - string:  Convert the numeric to a string and store it as UTF8 text.
 This option never looses precision.
 Note that text "NaN" may be present if NaN is present in the database

       --decimal-scale <DECIMAL_SCALE>
-          How many decimal digits after the decimal point are stored in the Parquet file
+          How many decimal digits after the decimal point are stored in the Parquet file in DECIMAL data type

           [default: 18]